qormiman/xirja-backend/PROGRESS.md

   a raw network error while the other succeeds — the app now retries once automatically on that specific failure and no longer discards an already-successful result just because a second, unrelated request failed.
-The underlying free-tier sleep behavior itself is unchanged — moving off the free tier is the real fix, this just makes the app tolerate it better in the meantime.
+Also found via a real Render log (24 Sept): the same free-tier sleep (or a Neon-side idle timeout) can leave a stale connection sitting in the server's connection pool, which used to crash the request with `psycopg2.OperationalError` instead of recovering — the server now detects that specific failure and retries once with a fresh connection (see `run_with_db` in `api/main.py`).
+Both fixes make the free tier's rough edges tolerable, not solved — moving off the free tier is still the real fix for the underlying sleep/idle behavior itself.

 ## How to keep this file honest